SIMPLE IRA Plans for Small Businesses

 A SIMPLE IRA plan is true to its name when it comes to plan operation.
 Contributions under the plan (employees' and yours) are simply deposited into IRAs.

-Participants in a SIMPLE IRA plan
+Participants in a SIMPLE IRA Plan

-Employees who elect to make contributions or to whose accounts you deposit contributions are participants.
+Employees who elect to contribute or to whose accounts you deposit contributions are participants.
 Your obligation is to provide information to your financial institution on those employees who can participate as described in your plan document.
 You will want to keep your financial institution aware of any changes in the status of those employees who can participate (for example, new employees).

-Enrolling employees in a SIMPLE IRA plan
+Enrolling Employees in a SIMPLE IRA Plan

 SIMPLE IRA plans operate on a calendar-year basis.
 An employer may initially set up a SIMPLE IRA plan as late as October 1.

 A SIMPLE IRA must be set up for each employee with contributions under the plan.
 Employees must receive notice of their right to participate, to make salary reduction contributions, and to receive employer contributions.
 In addition, employees must receive information about the plan, including a copy of the summary description.
 The required notice also informs employees of the plan’s election periods during which eligible employees can decide to contribute to the plan.
-For employers that use one of the model forms, a model notice is on page 3 of Form 5304-SIMPLE and page 3 of Form 5305-SIMPLE.
+For employers that use one of the model forms, a model notice is on page 3 of both Form 5304-SIMPLE and Form 5305-SIMPLE.

 Each year, employees can change their contribution levels during the plan’s election period.
 This election period must be at least 60 days long, and employees must receive prior notice about an upcoming election opportunity.
 SIMPLE IRA plans that have already been established must have an annual election period that extends from November 2 to December 31.
 A plan can have more election periods each year in addition to this 60-day election period.

 You have two choices in determining your contributions to the SIMPLE IRA plan: